KGBicheno/KGB_Nano/NaNo Challenge/Random notes to think about..md

 OH NO!
 A DESCRIPTION OF CLOTHES!!!!!

 Sometimes it's okay to go back and change a small detail here and there to foreshadow something - or you can leave a note in the current place in the text that you need to go back in future drafts and foreshadow something more.

+My plan is to write up until the part where you get a sense of what the main plot is going to be about, then I'll write the last scene where the reveal occurs.

+Sometimes you do need to go back and fix a plot hole that will claw at you until you're mad.

+ENTIRE FAMILY SELF INSERT!